kubevela/kubevela.github.io/blog/2022-04-06-multi-cluster-management.md

     Traits:
       ✅ scaler      ✅ gateway: Visiting URL: testsvc-mc.example.com, IP: 182.92.222.128
 ```
-Both the beijing-1 and beijing-2 have issued the corresponding resources, they also displayed external access IP addresses, and you can therefor make it public for your users.
+Both the beijing-1 and beijing-2 have issued the corresponding resources, they also displayed external access IP addresses, and you can therefore make it public for your users.

 ### Use Cluster Labels to Do Grouping
 In addition to the above basic need, we often encounter additional situations: cross-regional deployment to certain clusters, specify which cloud provider's cluster, etc. In order to achieve a similar goal, the `labels` feature can be used.